 Snow and icy roads are a danger to the traveling public and can also result in significant travel delays.
 Snow and ice control, as a means to keep Colorado moving, is reported as a supporting performance measure for the mobility investment category.
 Snow and ice control efforts are performed by maintenance staff and are managed by the Maintenance Levels of Service (MLOS) system.
-Steep increases in the costs of fuel and deicing material meant that the Department got significantly less snow and ice control for its dollar in 2008.
-In 2007 the cost per plow mile of clearing state highways in Colorado was \$5.89.
-In 2008 this cost increased over 55% to \$9.16 per plow mile.
-CDOT achieved a C+ grade in snow and ice control in 2008, missing the objective of B.
+For the past two years, these activities have required much more labor and materials than planned because of the extreme weather in the central and southwestern mountains of the state.